skx/evalfilter/README.md

 print( "I'm never reached!\n" );
 ```

-This program will never terminate!
-If you're handling untrusted user-scripts, which is perhaps unwise, you'll need to ensure that you explicitly setup a timeout period.
+This program will __never__ terminate!
+If you're handling untrusted user-scripts, you'll want to ensure that you explicitly setup a timeout period.

 The following will do what you expect: